Deccan Traps

-The Deccan Traps is a large igneous province of west-central India (17–24°N, 73–74°E).
-It is one of the largest volcanic features on Earth, taking the form of a large shield volcano.
-It consists of numerous layers of solidified flood basalt that together are more than about 2 km thick, cover an area of about 500000 km2, and have a volume of about 1000000 km3.
+The Deccan Traps are a large igneous province of west-central India (17–24°N, 73–74°E).
+They are one of the largest volcanic features on Earth, taking the form of a large shield volcano.
+They consist of many layers of solidified flood basalt that together are more than about 2 km thick, cover an area of about 500000 km2, and have a volume of about 1000000 km3.
 Originally, the Deccan Traps may have covered about 1500000 km2, with a correspondingly larger original volume.
 This volume overlies the Archean age Indian Shield, which is likely the lithology the province passed through during eruption.
 The province is commonly divided into four subprovinces: the main Deccan, the Malwa Plateau, the Mandla Lobe, and the Saurashtran Plateau.